ge-flight-analytics/EmsApi.Client/README.md

 ## Editor prerequisites
 * Text editor or IDE of your choice
-* An EditorConfig extension, to enforce code style rules
+* An EditorConfig extension to enforce code style rules
 * The SpecFlow extension for writing unit tests

 ## Compilation targets
-The project is built as a .netstandard2.0 library, which will allow it to work with .NET Framework 4.6.1+ and .NET core 2.0+.
+The project is built as a .netstandard2.0 library which will allow it to work with .NET Framework 4.6.1+ and .NET core 2.0+.
 Supported frameworks can be found [here](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md).
 The unit test project targets .NET 5.

 ## Build
 Run `dotnet build` in the `src` directory or build with Visual Studio.